abourdon/shprofile/README.md

 - Loading scripts (by default)
 - Unloading scripts

-Any script is by default a loading script.
+A script is by default a loading script.
 That is: executed when a profile is loading.

-To handle transition between profiles, there are unloading scripts.
-Unloading scripts are executed before loading an other profile.
-An unloading script must be suffixed by the keyword `-unload`:
+But sometimes it may be necessary to run scripts during the transition to another profile.
+In this case, there are unloading scripts.
+An unloading script is suffixed by the keyword `-unload`:

 ```
 script2-unload.sh